abumq/easyloggingpp/README.md

 [PERFORMANCE] Executed [int sum(int, int)] in [~0 seconds] Sum of 1 and 2 is 3
  ```
-Please note, the function name varies from compiler to compiler.
+Please note, the function name information varies from compiler to compiler.
+Some support the whole signature (that is very useful in case of overloaded functions) while others support just function name.
+This gets hard at times when we have overloaded function or two classes (or namespace) having same function name.
+But in this kind of situation, EasyLogging++'s `SHOW_LOG_LOCATION` configuration is very useful that you will see in coming section `Configuration`
 Above output is from compiler that supports `PRETTY_FUNCTION` like GNU C >= 2.
 Visual C++ will output just the function name i.e, `print` and `sum` in this case.

 ##### Some Notes on Performance Logging
 * Make sure you have braces around `RETURN`